 ARDA was on the field recently and visited 19 communities across the CIPP project States.
 The team met with some members of the WCDGs and used the opportunity of the visit to speak to some community leaders, radio presenters and frequent callers of the radio programs…

-Zainab Babaji, OAP, Peace FM, Plateau State.
+Zainab Babaji, On Air Personality(OAP), Peace FM, Plateau State.

 Henry Iponle, Radio Presenter, Benue State.